 After announcing my new business, I got a few requests for tips on how to get started with a podcast.
 In this post, I will cover picking a microphone, mic technique, and how to prep your room before recording.

 I encourage you to check out Marco Arment’s mega review of podcast microphones.
 If you’re just getting started, I’d personally recommend getting the Audio-Technica ATR2100.
 It’s a dynamic microphone, meaning it won’t pick up nearly as much room noise as a condenser microphone.
 It also is a USB microphone, removing the need for a XLR interface.
 That said, the ATR2100 does have a XLR input as well, making it a versatile microphone if you ever get a mobile recorder or a mixing board.
+I recently moved to this microphone myself.

-I personally use a Blue Yeti.
+Before switching, I used a Blue Yeti.
 Back when I got it over 6 years ago, there weren’t nearly as many microphone options as there are today and I wanted it for a variety of purposes including music recording and in a shared environment.
 I also wanted it to work via USB so I didn’t need to lug around my audio interface (I primarily used it away from my desk).
 If I just worried about recording podcasts, I wouldn’t recommend it.
 It’s a condenser microphone so it picks up even the smallest sounds.
 That said, my podcast cohost Jun chose it just last year since he also wanted to record music.
 You can get great sound out of it if you use good mic technique and set it up in a good environment.
 Speaking of which…

 Check out Dan Benjamin’s video on microphone technique.
 Around 4:30 he discusses microphone technique, however I recommend you watch the whole video if you want to learn more about microphones and how to set them up.
 I personally recommend you get a pop filter and a shock mount for any microphone you use.
 Pop filters reduce plosive sounds while a shock mount will reduce sounds from vibrations in the room, such as hitting your desk or moving the microphone.
 I have my microphone mounted on a boom so that its comfortable to speak into the microphone with proper technique.
 Both microphones I recommended come with desk stands, but you’ll find they are too low to use with good technique.
 I’ll warn you the Yeti can get expensive to mount, unless you rig it up like I did (would not recommend).